HumanBrainProject/hbp-spatial-backend/openshift-deployment/README.rst

 #.
 Once the project is successfully deployed on openshift-dev, export the deployment configuration: run ``oc get -o yaml --export is,bc,dc,svc,route,pvc,cm > openshift-dev-export.yaml``.
 #.
 Process `openshift-dev-export.yaml` as described in https://collab.humanbrainproject.eu/#/collab/38996/nav/270508 , write the result to `openshift-prod-import.yaml`.
 #.
-Create the project named `hbp-spatial-backend` on https://openshift.hbp.eu/
+Create the project named `hbp-spatial-backend` on https://okd.hbp.eu/
 #.
-Log in to https://openshift.hbp.eu/ using the command-line ``oc`` tool, switch to the `hbp-spatial-backend` project
+Log in to https://okd.hbp.eu/ using the command-line ``oc`` tool, switch to the `hbp-spatial-backend` project with ``oc project hbp-spatial-backend``
 #.
-Import the object from your edited YAML file using ``oc create -f openshift-prod-import.yaml``
+Import the objects from your edited YAML file using ``oc create -f openshift-prod-import.yaml``
 #.
-Create the needed Config Maps and Secrets
+Re-create the Persistent Volume Claims.
 #.
+Create the needed Config Maps and Secrets (none for this project).
+#.
 Upload the static data as explained above
 #.
 Start the build.
 The deployment should follow automatically.
 #.
 Increase the number of replicas in order to be more resilient to node failures: go to `Applications` -> `Deployments` -> `flask` -> `Configuration` and change the number of `Replicas` to 3.
+#.
+Go to `Builds` -> `Builds` -> `flask` -> `Configuration`, copy the GitHub Webhook URL and configure it into the GitHub repository (https://github.com/HumanBrainProject/hbp-spatial-backend/settings/hooks).
+Make sure to set the Content Type to ``application/json``.

 The production configuration has been exported to `openshift-prod-export.yaml` using ``oc get -o yaml --export is,bc,dc,svc,route,pvc,cm`` (`status` information was manually stripped).